Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 How often should I clean my shower drain to prevent clogs?

 Perform basic maintenance weekly by removing your drain cover and pulling out visible hair and debris.
-Flush with hot water once a week and use the baking soda and vinegar treatment monthly for preventive care.
+Flush with hot water once a week and use either the baking soda and vinegar treatment or an enzyme cleaner monthly for preventive care.
 Empty your drain catcher after every shower or at least twice weekly depending on household size and hair length.
-This consistent schedule prevents most clogs from forming and extends the life of your plumbing system.
+This consistent schedule prevents most clogs from forming.

 Can I use a plunger on a completely clogged shower drain?

 Yes, plungers work well on complete clogs if standing water is present.
 The water creates necessary pressure for the plunging action to work effectively.
 Remove the drain cover, seal the overflow hole, and use quick, short strokes rather than slow pushes.
-The pulling motion dislodges clogs better than pushing.
-If 20-30 plunges don't improve drainage, move to a drain snake or call a professional to avoid worsening the problem.
+If 20 to 30 plunges don't improve drainage, move to a drain snake or call a professional to avoid worsening the problem.

 Why does my shower drain keep clogging even after I clear it?